Snowball cocktail

 How should you store Advocaat?

 If you have any Advocaat left over after making your snowball cocktails, you should store the bottle in the fridge.
-Unfortunately, it doesn’t keep as well as a lot of other alcoholic drinks – you can’t stick it in the back of the drinks cabinet and expect it to be as good as the day you opened it.
+Unfortunately, it doesn’t keep as long as a lot of other alcoholic drinks – you can’t stick it in the back of the drinks cabinet for 5 years, and expect it to be as good as the day you opened it.

-Once you’ve opened it, you should finish the bottle within 6 months – but that shouldn’t be too hard!
+Once the bottle has been opened, you should finish your Advocaat within 6 months – but that shouldn’t be too hard!

 Christmas traditions